lambdaclass/concrete/ROADMAP.md

 Land this task in seven explicit slices:

+1. **Executable witnesses first.** This slice has landed:
+   `scripts/tests/check_proof_freshness.sh` drives copies of the real `examples/loop_invariant` and `examples/crypto_verify` projects — real proof
-1. **Executable witnesses first.** Bugs 058–060 have numbered documents with replay transcripts, but prose snippets are not permanent executable reproducers.
-Check in minimal fixtures plus a dedicated freshness gate that demonstrates each current false verdict and its control.
-Check in the multi-function dependency chain for the provisional bug 062, including direct and multi-hop controls, and file the numbered record in the same slice.
-Bug 061 remains a separate ProofCore identity/model defect completed immediately before this task by R-0442; do not recreate its old ambiguous call representation inside the freshness implementation.
+   links with real stored fingerprints, because a synthetic fixture with a hand-written fingerprint would prove only that string comparison works.
+Bug 058's containment is asserted positively; 059, 060 and both halves of 062 are TRIPWIRE legs that pass because the defect is present and FAIL when it is fixed, which is the signal to convert them and close the document.
+Every gap leg is paired with a control, so "still proved" cannot be an artifact of the harness never re-reading the file, and `edit` reports fixture drift as a failure rather than a silent no-op.
+Bug 062's number is now stable.
+Bug 061 was a separate ProofCore identity/model defect, completed immediately before this task by R-0442; do not recreate its old ambiguous call representation inside the freshness implementation.
 2. **Immediate containment.** An in-source proof link without a stored, validated proof-subject digest is `missing`/`unbound` (or `needs_recheck`), never `proved`; release/verified profiles fail closed.